splunk/public-o11y-docs/sp-oncall/spoc-integrations/new-twilio.rst

 The remaining configuration is in Twilio.
 You  have to have a Twilio account and Twilio phone number.

 In your Twilio account, pin 3 items to the menu bar.
-Select :guilabel:`Develop` then :guilable:`Explore Products`.
+Select :guilabel:`Develop` then :guilabel:`Explore Products`.

 .. image:: /_images/spoc/twilio1.png